ilyla/Sleepy-Story-Samantha/README.md

 Sleepy-Story
 ============

-By verin555, ScottButcher (that's me), and ElysianTail
+By verin555, ScottButcher (that's me), and ElysianTail, with editing help from Hypnonymoose

 This is a story that is hopefully going to be uploaded on [mcstories](http://www.mcstories.com/).
 It is in reality a thinly veiled advertisement for [sleepychat](http://www.sleepychat.com/), a chatting site for hypnotists and subjects, which needs more love.